Integration of Cocycles and Lefschetz Number Formulae for Differential Operators: The Hochschild chain complex and other preliminaries

-\textbf{2.4 Lie algebra homology...} We begin this subsection by reminding the reader of a convention that we will follow.\\
+\textbf{2.4.~Lie algebra homology.} We begin this subsection by reminding the reader of a convention that we will follow.

-\textbf{Convention 2.} Let $\mathfrak{g}$ be any DG Lie algebra with differential of degree 1.
-By the term "complex of Lie chains of $\mathfrak{g}$", we shall refer to the total complex of the double complex $\{C_{p,q}:=(\wedge^p\mathfrak{g})_{-q} | p \geq 1 \}$.
-The horizontal differential is the Chevalley-Eilenberg differential and the vertical differential is that induced by the differential on $\mathfrak{g}$.
-Note that our coefficients are in the trivial $\mathfrak{g}$-module, and that {\it we are brutally truncating the column of the usual double complex that lies in homological degree $0$}.
-In particular, if $\mathfrak{g}$ is concentrated in degree $0$, we do not consider Lie $0$-chains of $\mathfrak{g}$.\\
+\textbf{Convention~2.} Let $\mathfrak{g}$ be any DG Lie algebra with dif\/ferential of degree 1.
+By the term ``complex of Lie chains of $\mathfrak{g}$'', we shall refer to the total complex of the double complex $\{C_{p,q}:=(\wedge^p\mathfrak{g})_{-q} | p \geq 1 \}$.
+The horizontal dif\/ferential is the Chevalley--Eilenberg dif\/ferential and the vertical dif\/ferential is that induced by the dif\/ferential on $\mathfrak{g}$.
+Note that our coef\/f\/icients are in the trivial $\mathfrak{g}$-module, and that {\it we are brutally truncating the column of the usual double complex that lies in homological degree $0$}.
+In particular, if $\mathfrak{g}$ is concentrated in degree $0$, we do not consider Lie $0$-chains of $\mathfrak{g}$.